Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Resting</b></summary>
 There are two kinds of rests: <b>Sleeps</b> and <b>Naps</b>.
 To Sleep, you must find a shelter where there is no immediate danger.
 Sleeping for 8 hours removes all accumulated Fatigue.
 To Nap, you need an hour in a comfortable place.
 Napping removes 1 Fatigue.
-You can only Nap once per day.

 While resting, you can eat <b>Food</b> in your Inventory.
 Doing so, you heal all your Vigor to its maximum.